wingemo/Assembly/README.md

 Arduino uno assembly programming

 ### JTAG.s
-A program in Assembly that reads from the JTAG port and then send back the same data to the JTAG port
+The program should first turn on all the odd red lights and then the even red lights.
+Every fifth time all the green lights turn on.
+This should be repeated infinitely until the program is canceled outside.